developingAlex/lakedisappointment/README.md

 1. In the server.js:
     ```javascript
     const cors = require('cors')
-    ...
+    …
     server.use(cors()) //Allow other origins to access us (ie react frontend)
     ```
 1. Now at the state where a valid login will recieve a valid JWT.
 Now how to make it so that the frontend browser makes use of that when requesting subsequent pages
 1. Referring to the axios docs, you can pass in headers, like the bearer [token] one used in the check.http
 1. But we are wanting to change the defaults so that any future axios requests will have that header in place.
-1. We can just use one line like 'ourinstance.common.headers...'
+1. We can just use one line like 'ourinstance.common.headers…'
 1. In the init.js file (in web) :
     ```javascript
     export function setToken(token){